What is a kite arch?

 Deploying our first kite additions at the 2025 festival!

-All supplies will be included, just bring yourself and some inspiration.Yes, your ticket to Colour The Wind includes your own kite to colour and add to the Legacy Kite Arch — but let’s talk about what else you’re really getting:🌟 A chance to be part of something bigger than yourself🎨 Space to play, create, and reconnect with wonder💨 A full afternoon of sky-filled beauty and community vibes👨👩👧👦 Memories with your kids, friends, or family that you’ll talk about for years💛 And the joy of seeing your kite flying proudly at our SaskPower Windscape Kite Festival - now and in years to comeThis isn’t just a ticket.
+Our 2025 festival kicked off with many excellent designs from our community.
+We have more white kite skin blanks and we want YOU to come and decorate one!
+The new finished community art project will be flown every year at the festival, including the 2026 festival.All supplies will be included, just bring yourself and some inspiration.Yes, your ticket to Colour The Wind includes your own kite to colour and add to the Legacy Kite Arch — but let’s talk about what else you’re really getting:🌟 A chance to be part of something bigger than yourself🎨 Space to play, create, and reconnect with wonder💨 An activity full of sky-filled beauty and community vibes👨👩👧👦 Memories with your kids, friends, or family that you’ll talk about for years💛 And the joy of seeing your kite flying proudly at our SaskPower Windscape Kite Festival - now and in years to comeThis isn’t just a kite.
 It’s an invitation to create legacy.
 Whether you're young or young-at-heart, experienced or not, this day is for you.
 Let’s make art that flies!